Lowess/terraform-aws-vpc/README.md

 ## Tips and Tricks

-* Connect to AWS private instance using a NAT server as a jumphost
+* Connect to AWS private instance using a NAT server as a jump-host

 ```sh
 eval $(ssh-agent)